 Big Ideas The central organizing ideas and underlying structures of mathematics Essential Questions Vectors and coordinate systems for three-dimensional space.
 Real-Value functions of two variables as a representation of a surface in space Vectors as a way of describing lines and planes in space as well as velocities and accelerations of objects that move through space.
 What is a vector, what are its properties and how does one measure its magnitude and direction?
 What operations can be performed using vectors?
 What is a dot product and how can it be used to measure the work done by a force?
 What is a cross product and what are its applications in physics and engineering?
 What is a determinant?
 How can determinants be used to solve systems of equations involving two or more variables (Cramer's Rule)?
 What is Gaussian Elimination and how can it be used to solve systems of equations involving multiple variables?
 How are lines and planes defined in three space?
+How can you use vectors to determine equations of lines and planes in space?
 How are functions in two variables defined and how do they relate to surfaces in three space?
 How do the rectangular, cylindrical and spherical coordinate systems relate to each other in three-space.